cornell-dti/trends-in-web-dev-website/docs/lecture4.md

 ## ~~`var`~~, `let`, and `const`

-Before we have ES6, there are only one way to declare variable `var`.
-(Well, there are actually another way, but it's very bad and you should never use it.)
+Before we had ES6, there was only one way to declare variable: `var`.
+(Well, there is actually another way, but it's very bad and you should never use it.)

 For example, if you want to define a variable `a` initialized to `21 * 2`, you write